pixa-pics/pixa-pics.github.io/README.md

 PIXA.pics - Pixel art editor.
 Make potential (un)limited.
-At the horizon of matricidal and vectorial, discover an unprecedented industrial and educative purpose.
+At the horizon of matrix and vectorial, discover an unprecedented industrial and educative purpose.
 Our software is for everyone and forever open-source.

 ![Editing of a movie image](https://raw.githubusercontent.com/pixa-pics/pixa-pics.github.io/main/src/images/Screenshot%20from%202022-02-09%2016-30-06.png)